dekstar253/Scriptsandstuff/README.md

 # Scriptsandstuff

-Stuff I've collected over the years that have helped me along the way
+Stuff I've collected/stole over the years that have helped me along the way